 After high school, Brien joined the military and earned an Associate’s degree in computer programming.
 After leaving the military, he began working as a software engineer for the Department of the Defense; still maintaining a love and appreciation for art but not actively pursuing it.

 In 2010 (at the insistence of his wife to do a painting for their home) he began painting again.
 It was then that he realized just how much he missed art.
 He began using oils and taking lessons from Flemish oil painter Scott Royston, which proved to be the springboard to his art career.
 Since then, Brien's paintings have been acquired by collectors both nationally and internationally.

-Wineries such as Barboursville, Perigeaux and Elk Run Vineyards collect his work to hang in their tasting rooms.
+Wineries such as Barboursville, King Family, Perigeaux and Elk Run Vineyards collect his work to hang in their tasting rooms.
 In addition to oils, he is also accomplished in other mediums, including watercolor, charcoal and pencil and is a member of Oil Painters of America and the International Guild of Realism.
 His work has been commissioned by wineries, winemakers and private collectors alike who want to celebrate memorable moments over their special vintages.
 He has been a repeated invited guest to many wine festivals and wine events.
 His work celebrates remembering the most precious moments of life.

 My work is about the enjoyment of life and celebrating memories shared with family and friends.
 Painting in a photorealistic style and using wine and dinner themes as my subject matter, I want the viewer to experience the painting and not just view it; to create the feeling that they could actually reach into the canvas to touch, smell, and taste the objects.